 How can I protect myself from pneumonia?

-- Have flu jab each year if recommended to do so.
+- Have a flu jab each year if recommended to do so.
 Flu vaccines are prepared annually in anticipation of that year's virus strain.
 Influenza can make pneumonia infection more likely.
-The vaccine is given to susceptible people and your GP will list you for this.
+The vaccine is given to at-risk people.
 Contact your GP if you think you are eligible.
 Some employers undertake to offer the vaccine.

-- Get the pneumococcal vaccine to protect yourself against Streptococcus pneumoniae.
+- Have the pneumococcal vaccine to protect yourself against Streptococcus pneumoniae.
 Again you will be on your GP’s list if you are eligible.

 - Get advice and take appropriate action in respect of any other infections in the respiratory system, especially those in the lungs.